The Ultimate Guide to 1940s Fashion with Lots of Photos

 Images of Hedy Lamarr and Ingrid Bergman wearing 1940s formal dresses

-Formal dresses in the 1940s worn by Hedy Lamarr (left) and Ingrid Berman (right)
+Formal dresses worn by Hedy Lamarr (left) and Ingrid Berman (right) circa 1940s

 1940s wedding dresses